L to R: Doug Thomas, Lou Rawnsley, Murray Grindlay and Harvey Mann.

 Other versions of the group appeared during the seventies, but they never matched the success of the group who were "Sitting in the Rain".
 The version of note was when Mann and Edwards got together with Glen Absolum on drums in 1970 and released the 1971 album "Wasting Our Time" as Pig, Mann and Edwards.

-Murray Grindley went on to form a version of Cruise Lane in 1972 and did have success in later years when he recorded the song "Shoop Shoop Diddy Wop Cumma Cumma Wang Dang" as Monte Video.
+Murray Grindlay went on to form a version of Cruise Lane in 1972 and did have success in later years when he recorded the song "Shoop Shoop Diddy Wop Cumma Cumma Wang Dang" as Monte Video and the Cassettes.
 The song reached number 2 on the New Zealand charts in 1982 and also made it to number 11 on the Australian national charts the same year.

-Murray also had three solo singles under his own name, the first in 1974 on Zodiac, "Nova's Song"/"Thoughts Of Returning Home" and two in 1977 on the Key label called "Don't Look Back"/"Night Train Back To Waiuku" and "So In Love With You"/"Eight Sheets To The Wind".
+Murray also had three solo singles under his own name, the first in 1974 on Zodiac, "Nova's Song"/"Thoughts Of Returning Home" and two in 1977, one on the EMI label called "Don't Look Back"/"Night Train Back To Waiuku" and the other on Key, "So In Love With You"/"Eight Sheets To The Wind".
 The same year a self-titled album was also released on Key.

 In 1971 Neil Edwards joined Human Instinct.
 At this point Harvey Mann brought in new bassist Bill Williams and to beef up the sound, Bob Gillett was added on saxophone.
 They renamed themselves the Australasian Rock Squad before becoming Space Farm.